mattermost/docs/source/install/install-ubuntu-1604-mysql.rst

 Installing MySQL Database Server
 ================================

 Install and set up the database for use by the Mattermost server.
 You can install either MySQL or PostgreSQL.
-To install PostgreSQL, see :ref:`install-ubuntu-1604-postgresql`

 **To install MySQL on Ubuntu Server 16.04:**